Hashbrown Breakfast Casserole

 Add Onion

-It makes the casserole taste more savory and developed without changing the texture or structure at all.
-If you’re feeding onion skeptics, the pieces are small enough that they mostly disappear into the filling.
+Adding a quarter cup of finely diced yellow onion to the ham and pepper layer adds a lot of flavor for very little cost or work.
+The onion will soften during the second bake and will become a little sweeter as it cooks with the egg custard.
+It makes the casserole taste more savory and developed without changing the texture or the structure at all.
+If you are serving onion skeptics, the pieces are small enough that they will mostly disappear into the filling.

 Swap the Meat

-Sausage — especially Jimmy Dean regular pork — makes the casserole richer and more filling; the seasoning in the sausage adds more depth to the egg custard than ham does.
-Both cost more per serving than diced ham, but either is a good choice for a weekend when you’re not trying to hit a budget target.
+You can use the same amount of cooked breakfast sausage or crumbled bacon instead of ham.
+Bacon is more smoky and adds more flavor, and crumbled bacon is also easier to mix in and incorporate throughout the filling.
+Sausage, especially Jimmy Dean regular pork, makes the casserole richer and more filling.
+The seasoning in the sausage adds more depth to the egg custard than ham does.
+While both options are a little more expensive than the diced ham option, they are great options for a weekend when you’re not trying to hit a budget target.

 Swap the Cheese